vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 Box 2.3: Efficiency Limits
 Efficiency improvements would seem to offer a way to tolerate a stagnation or decline in available energy resources.
 Getting more from less is very appealing.
 Yes, efficiency improvements are good and should be pursued.
 But they are no answer to growth limits, for the following reasons.
-1. For the most part, realized efficiencies are already within a factor-of-two of theoretical limits.14 A motor or generator oper- ating at 90% efficiency has little room to improve.
+1. For the most part, realized efficiencies are already within a factor-of-two of theoretical limits.14 A motor or generator operating at 90% efficiency has little room to improve.
 If efficiencies were typically far smaller than 1%, it would be reasonable to seek improvements as a "resource" for some time to come, but that is not the lay of the land.
 16
 2. Efficiency improvements in energy use tend to creep along at ~1% per year,15 or sometimes 2%.
 Doubling times are therefore measured in decades, which combined with the previous point suggests an end to this train ride within the century.
 3. Efficiency improvements can backfire, in a process called the Jevons paradox or the rebound effect.
 Increased demand for the more efficient technology results in greater demand for the underlying resource.
 For example, improvements in refrigerator efficiency resulted in larger refrigerators and more of them," for a net increase in energy devoted to refrigeration.
 Consider that per-capita global energy and material resource use has climbed inexorably amidst a backdrop of substantial efficiency improvements over the last century [12].
 17
-Efficiency improvements are not capable of resolving resource de- mand.
+Efficiency improvements are not capable of resolving resource demand.
-13: Relatedly, consider that the Periodic Ta- ble is finite and fits easily on a single sheet of paper (Fig. B.1; p.
+13: Relatedly, consider that the Periodic Table is finite and fits easily on a single sheet of paper (Fig. B.1; p.
 375).
 We don't have an unlimited set of substitute elements/com- pounds available.
 Astrophysical measure- ments validate that the whole universe is limited to the same set of elements.
 14: Chapter 6 covers theoretical efficiency limits for thermal sources like fossil fuels.
 15: ... meaning 30% one year might be 30.3% next year (not 31%, which would be a ~3% improvement)